matheussousaf/matheussousaf/README.md

 ## About me

-I'm a pizza oriented **software developer** :rocket: Working in web and mobile development for about three years. **Javascript** based stacks specialist and software engineering enthusiast.
+I'm a pizza oriented **software developer** :rocket:

+Working with React + Node for about three years.

+**Javascript** based stacks specialist and software engineering enthusiast.